New BoE rate-setter Haskel strikes cautious note, sterling falls

 The productivity expert cited theories that a high number of workers with too few or precarious hours helped explain why wage growth — key to the outlook for interest rates — has failed to take off as the BoE expected, despite the lowest jobless rate since the mid-1970s.

-“I think it’s an urgent priority to look at that, there are a lot of arguments in favor of that view,” Haskel told lawmakers during an appointment hearing.
+“I think it’s an urgent priority to look at that, there are a lot of arguments in favour of that view,” Haskel told lawmakers during an appointment hearing.

 Workers’ bargaining power had probably also been weakened by the greater global mobility of capital and technological change, he said — though in the longer term he was optimistic about technology’s ability to boost British productivity.